 Avoid Stressful Activities Before Bed

 Creating some form of transition from daytime to sleeping is highly recommended.
 You can’t expect the mind to go to sleep on demand.
 Instead, you need to allow time for the brain to transition, just like we transition to go outside or when we get home.
 The goal is to reduce the nervous thoughts in your head so your mind is clear, calm, and positive before you head off to sleep.

 This will help us remain accountable to ourselves, our feelings, our purpose, and our plan.
 Write them down so your brain has a game plan for the following day.
 Writing whatever comes to mind can help ease sleep anxiety.

 Avoid Lying in Bed Awake

-If you’re lying in bed for more than 20 minutes and still can’t fall asleep, it might be time to give yourself a do-over.
-Leave your bedroom to do a sleep-inducing activity, like having a cup of tea or reading a book.
+If you’re lying in bed for over 20 minutes and still can’t fall asleep, it might be time to give yourself a do-over.
+Leave your bedroom for a sleep-inducing activity, like having tea or reading a book.
 This conditioning, known as stimulus control, can reduce the time it takes to fall asleep.

 Set Your Environment

 Controlling light, sound, and temperature in your bedroom can increase your chances of quickly calming your mind and falling asleep.
 A sleep-friendly environment should be quiet, dark, and cool — between 60 to 67 degrees Fahrenheit, to be exact.